tnebes/invoice-generator/invoiceGenerator/notes.md

     * It's not a bug, it's a feature
 * Add ability to edit the address from the customer panel
     * Todo in the distant future.

+* Addresses should display all their relevant properties, including ZIP code, country and city

 # Know bugs #